chris-short/devopsish.com/content/sponsor/index.md

 [Monitor Your Container Environment in One Place](https://www.datadoghq.com/dg/monitor/containers/?utm_source=Advertisement&utm_medium=Advertisement&utm_campaign=DevOpsish-Newsletter04&utm_content=Containers)
 With Datadog's Live Container view, you can see every container's health, resource consumption, and running processes in real time.
 Datadog, a cloud-scale monitoring platform, allows you to easily monitor and manage your dynamic container fleet.
 Start today with a free 14-day trial. *SPONSORED*

+### Example Ad Note

+Think of your ad in DevOps'ish as a tweet with a headline.
+The headline should be the call to action and where you want linked to.

+### A note on Privacy

+Please note, DevOps'ish does not track link clicks or opens to maintain the privacy of its readership.
+But, sponsors are free to include any campaign (utm) parameters you'd like so you can measure ROI.
+You can use link shorteners if you want but, in general, it's recommended to use the full URL.

+### How best to share ads?

+How best to share ads is a frequent question I get from sponsors.
+I suggest sharing ads in a spreadsheet of some sort.
+This way we can both access them and updates can be applied asynchronously.

+If that doesn't work, then sending an email every Friday is an option.
+If everything needing to be shared is known in advance, feel free to send that over in one email.

+Basically, I'm flexible when it comes to sharing ad copy and links.
+Whatever works best.

+Regardless of process, **all copy and links are needed by close of business Friday** to ensure it is in the newsletter.

 ## Reach out to get started

 Email [chris@devopsish.com](mailto:chris@devopsish.com) with your ad idea to **get started today**!